Morality and the Market: Consumer Pressure for Corporate Accountability

 Yet when companies offer such products they are often met with indifference and limited uptake.
 It seems that survey radicals turn into economic conservatives at the checkout.
 This book reveals not only why the search for the 'ethical consumer' is futile but also why the social aspects of consumption cannot be ignored.

 Consumers are revealed to be much more deliberative and sophisticated in how they do or do not incorporate social factors into their decision making.
 Using first-hand findings and extensive research, The Myth of the Ethical Consumer provides academics, students and leaders in corporations and NGOs with an enlightening picture of the interface between social causes and consumption.
 (Google Books, 2010)

-Rob Harrison 2011.
-Unpublished text prepared for a presentation to non-UK students at Manchester Business School
+Harrison R. 2011.
+Unpublished text prepared for a presentation to non-UK students at Manchester Business School.

 A short introduction to Ethical Consumer magazine, to contested ethics, to surveys and market research around ethical consumer behaviours in Europe, and to typologies of different behaviours.